ObjectModules/deploy/[Mapping]-Employment.md

 In correlation with the 2nd employment so the 3rd employment is simply produce _a query_ in such a way that it will give _a result_ when it is implemented to the library.

 So how _a query_ can be produced?
-And How to get the correct one to become able to be implemented?
+How to get it to become able to be implemented?

 ```js